-The Lurie Children’s Hospital isn’t just a dazzling piece of construction work, acclaimed for it’s use of technology and virtual design and construction, it’s a source of pride for the residents of Chicago.
+The Lurie Children’s Hospital isn’t just a dazzling piece of construction work, acclaimed for its use of technology and virtual design and construction, it’s a source of pride for the residents of Chicago.
 During construction, Mortenson took care to involve the community in the process.
-Patients at Children’s Memorial Hospital (which was decommisioned when Lurie Children’s completed in 2012) were invited to take part in creating a safety culture on-site.
+Patients at Children’s Memorial Hospital (which was decommissioned when Lurie Children’s completed in 2012) were invited to take part in creating a safety culture on-site.
 The patients created posters that held messages urging workers to build safely which were placed in the work areas as reminders and motivators to maintain safety and focus.
 Once a month, an individual patient was invited to lead the 700+ workers in a morning stretch & bend session set to music.
 Upon completion, the child got to meet a number of the workers and was presented with a hard hat signed by many of the workers.

-Lurie Children’s was the first Mortenson project to develop a BIM Protocol Manual to aid in the broad understanding of the benefits, intentions and limitations of planning, coordinating, and constructing a 1.25 million square foot hospital.
+Lurie Children’s was the first Mortenson project to develop a BIM Protocol Manual to aid in the broad understanding of the benefits, intentions, and limitations of planning, coordinating, and constructing a 1.25 million square foot hospital.
 The Manual has served as a reference to the A/E, CM, and trade contractors as they modeled the interfaces between building systems and organized the integrated work plan that facilitated fabrication, delivery, and installation.

 Long considered a valuable tool for performing clash detection and facilitating the 3D MEP coordination process during construction, NavisWorks is seldom used by A/E firms during design.
 In a true demonstration of trust, the architect and MEP designer invited Mortenson/Power to perform the clash detection exercises on their in-progress design models.
-Following the periodic clash detection exercises, the entire team would meet via face-to-face or through web based meetings to review conflicts and collaboratively develop resolutions.
+Following the periodic clash detection exercises, the entire team would meet via face-to-face or through web-based meetings to review conflicts and collaboratively develop resolutions.
 The end deliverable was a series of 3D models that were far more coordinated than in a typical project of this complexity.

 Modern Healthcare Design Award – Modern Healthcare Magazine, 2012